eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 # Simple Access Control in Vaadin

 _Some things are best kept secret._ This goes for data, too.
-In this tutorial, you will learn to implement a simple access control system using plain Vaadin and Java.
+In this tutorial, you will learn how to implement a simple access control system using plain Vaadin and Java.

 We will be doing this in four steps: creating the login view, authorizing the user, authenticating the user, and creating the logout button.